catseye/Tamsin/doc/Tamsin.markdown

     + k
     ? expected 'p' found 'k'

-A Tamsin program only looks at its input when evaluating a terminal.
-A rule may also consist of the keyword `return`, followed a term; this expression forces the entire production to evaluates to that term.
+Productions can be written that don't look at the input.
+A rule may also consist of the keyword `return`, followed a _term_; this expression simply evaluates to that term and returns it.
+(More on terms later; for now, think of them as strings.)

 So, the following program always outputs `blerp`, no matter what the input is.